jones58/personal-knowledge-wiki/src/content/docs/reference/Interviewing/Frontend Coding Interview.md

 title: Frontend Coding Interview
 ---

-You can find some sites that I
+You can find some sites that I use below:

+[Testdome](https://www.testdome.com/library?page=1&skillArea=31) - Site used by hiring teams with plenty of practice questions.
+Focussed on running tests and solving issues.
+This is a great place to start for all kinds of technical tests - whether frontend or backednd.

 Some Leetcode style sample tests for frontend (mostly React):